Laws to criminalise parents who smack their children have been passed in both Scotland and Wales. There has been pressure for England to follow suit.

 Not every parent will choose to smack, and different children benefit from different forms of discipline.
 But parents should have the freedom to decide.

-The Christian Institute is backing ‘Be Reasonable‘, a grassroots campaign of parents and supportive groups opposed to the Welsh Government’s plans.
+The Christian Institute backs ‘Be Reasonable‘, a grassroots campaign of parents and supportive groups opposed to criminalising loving parents for a mild smack.